ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.yahka/README.md

 ### 0.7.0 (2018-02-01)
 * (bluefox) Fixed the ID select dialog in Admin3
-* (jw) updated hap-nodejs to support the following new services: Faucet, IrrigationSystem and Valve
+* (jw) updated hap-Node.js to support the following new services: Faucet, IrrigationSystem and Valve
 * (jw) added ip-package to dependencies to avoid errors on some installations

 ### 0.6.1 (2018-01-25)